PaddlePaddle/Paddle/paddle/fluid/operators/jit/README.en.md

 ## Required

 1. Add `your_key` at `KernelType`.
-2. Add your new `KernelTuple` which must inlucde `your_key`.
-I should be a combination of the data type, attribute type and function type.
+2. Add your new `KernelTuple` which must include `your_key`.
+It should be a combination of the data type, attribute type and function type.
 You can refer `SeqPoolTuple`.
 3. Add reference function of `your_key`.
 Note:
     - this should be run on CPU and do not depend on any third-party.